The Breast Augmentation Procedure

-For breast augmentation using implants, Dr. Sweat will make an incision and lift the tissue to create a pocket for the implant.
-The pocket will either be made underneath the breast tissue or the pectoral (chest) muscle depending on your anatomy, the type of implant you desire and your occupation and fitness level.
-Considerations that will need to be addressed include the type of implant that is chosen, the location of the scar, and the position of the implant in relation to the breast tissue and chest muscle.
+For breast augmentation using artificial implants, Dr. Sweat will make an incision and lift the tissue to create a pocket for the implant.
+The pocket will either be made directly underneath the breast glandular tissue or the pectoral (chest) muscle, depending on your anatomy, the type of implant you desire, and your desired result.

-In addition to anatomically shaped implants, round implants can have different profiles, or projections.
-The projection can vary from a low profile implant which is flatter but wider to an ultra high profile implant which is much taller with a narrow base.
-The anatomy of each individual patient coupled with the choice of size usually determines the profile of the implant rather than patient choice.
+In addition to anatomically shaped implants, round implants can have different profiles or projections.
+The projection can vary from a low-profile implant, which is flatter but wider to an ultra-high-profile implant which is much taller with a narrow base.
+The anatomy of each individual patient coupled with the choice of size enhancement usually dictates which implant profile is right for them.

-The downsides of placing the implant under the muscle are weakening of the pectoral muscle, increased postoperative pain compared to a sub-mammary position, and animation deformity.
+The downsides of placing the implant under the muscle are weakening of the pectoral muscle itself, increased postoperative pain compared to a sub-mammary position, and animation deformity.
 Animation deformity refers to the abnormal shape of the breast tissue that occurs when the pectoral muscle is tightened, but resolves immediately upon relaxation of the muscle so that the implant falls back into normal position.
-Animation deformity and loss of pectoral strength can be important considerations in women who are very active physically for their jobs or past times.
+Animation deformity and loss of pectoral strength can be important considerations in women who are physically active for their jobs or lifestyles.

 The downsides of placing the implant over the muscle are less support for the implant, greater risk of implant visibility or palpability (being able to feel the implant), and increased risk of scar tissue forming around the implant, especially with smooth or gel-filled implants.